Introduction

 Unity DOTS

-This asset is targeted at experienced programmers who are willing to work with DOTS, and willing to work with a tech stack that is still incomplete & under construction.
+This asset is targeted at experienced programmers who are willing to work with DOTS.
 Before you use this asset, you must familiarize yourself with what DOTS is, and how ECS programming works.
 It is completely different from regular Monobehaviour programming in Unity.
 DOTS entities and physics are completely separated from regular GameObjects, and will not be able to interact with each other.

 Quadtree LOD